A Record of Mortal's Journey to Immortality: Character Introduction

 Chen Qiaoqian: Han Li's senior sister in Huangfeng Valley.
 After some twists and turns, she fell in love with Han Li and confessed her love to him, but was rejected by Han Li who was devoted to seeking the Great Dao.In order to wait for Han Li to marry, she died.
 Later, Han Li met someone who looked very similar to Qiaoqian in the spirit world and was very surprised.

 Han Yunzhi: An old acquaintance of Han Li.
 A female cultivator of the Yuling Sect, she is kind and lovely.
 She once sold the Jinzhu Fubi Pen to Han Li at the Tainan Fair.
 Many years later, she and Liu Mei were ordered to track down the whereabouts of the Wood Spirit Infant.They were discovered by Han Li.
 When Han Li caught up with her, he found that she was an old acquaintance from many years ago and just knocked her out.

 Wen Siyue: The daughter of Wen Qiang, an old acquaintance of Han Li.
 A female cultivator of Miaoyin Sect, she was out on a dangerous mission,and her father and daughter were rescued by Han Li.
 Han Li helped her escape from Miaoyin Sect.
 Wen Siyue wanted to marry him, but Han Li didn't understand her feelings, so he placed her on a deserted island and left.

 Li Feiyu: Han Li's good friend.
 He met Han Li at the Qixuan Sect.
 His descendants, the Li family, passed down martial arts from generation to generation and became close friends with the Han family for many years.
 After Han Li embarked on the path of cultivation, he still often used the name of his old friend.

-Mo Juren:Master Han Li.
+Mo Juren: Master Han Li.
 He was the founder of Jingjiao Society, one of the three tyrants in Lanzhou.
 He stayed in Qixuanmen for some reasons.
 He taught Han Li immortal arts in order to possess another body.However, he failed and his soul was devoured by Han Li.
 He left a suicide note, forcing Han Li to go to Mojia to detoxify and properly settle the Mojia.
 He left Han Li with the impression that immortal cultivation was dangerous, which greatly changed Han Li's character.

 Dayan Shenjun: Han Li's teacher and friend.
-The founder of Dayan Jue, he has slept with countless women, is a genius, and is proficient in puppet making.He helped Han Li a lot in his battles and growth.
+The founder of Dayan Jue, he has had sex with countless women, is a genius, and is proficient in puppet making.He helped Han Li a lot in his battles and growth.
 After entering reincarnation, Han Li felt lost.